borbediana/messagerie/README.md

 ## REST endpoints
 - PUT /create  - creates a new entry in Redis.
-It requires a request body, example:
+It requires body, example:
 	> {
         "type": "CHAT",
         "content": "Hello from here!",
         "sender": "Caroline"
     }
-- GET /persist - removed the last entry from Redis and persists it to Cassandra
+- GET /persist - removes the last entry from Redis and persists it to Cassandra
 - GET /all - gets all the entries from Cassandra
 - GET /all/redis - gets all the entries from Redis
 - DELETE /clean/redis - removes all the entries from Redis